ejnarvala/pyWeastCoastBot/pi/README.md

 - User has sudo access
 - Git repository cloned to access configuration files

+This has been tested with a raspberry pi zero 2 W, running Raspberry Pi OS Lite (Bookworm 64)

 ### Installation

 #### 1. Set up deployment directory